chitralimbu/KubernetesMongodb/README.md

 mongo-2 is now our primary node.

 ### Connecting to MongoDB replicaSet.
 If you want to access each node externally then you will need to create a Load Balancer for each mongoDB pod.
-The load balancer will give you a public ID to connect to the specific mongodb node.
+The load balancer will give you a public IP to connect to the specific mongodb node.

 ```
 apiVersion: v1